ztutlewski/GFXMath/README.md

 #### Demo
 --
 There are included windows and linux executables for the demo project.
 Naturally, the source code is included alongside the executable.
 As mentioned  in the beginning of this section, the demo project uses [GLEW](http://glew.sourceforge.net/) and [GLFW](http://www.glfw.org/), and will require both to be properly linked before it can be built.

+Binaries for the demo can be obtained from the [GoFXDemoEngine Sourceforge page.](https://sourceforge.net/projects/gofx/files/demo/)